rawitat/gtypist_lessons/programming_quotes.typ

  :partly-understood program to see if it does what you expected.
 Another way, :which ML advocates, is to install some means of understanding in the very :programs themselves.

+*:L2_24
+I:Alvin Alexander
+S:The best FP code is like algebra, and in algebra you never re-use variables.
+ :And not re-using variables has many benefits.

+*:L2_25
+I:Bartos Milewski
+S:Did you notice that in the definition of 'data race' :there’s always talk of mutation?

+*:L2_26
+I:defmacro
+S:A functional program is ready for concurrency without any further modifications.
+ :You never have to worry about deadlocks and race conditions because you don’t :need to use locks.
+No piece of data in a functional program is modified twice :by the same thread, let alone by two different threads.
+That means you can :easily add threads without ever giving conventional problems that plague :concurrency applications a second thought.

+*:L2_27
+I:Jon Fairbairn
+S:By the way seriously: how do you debug Haskell programs?
+ :
+ :Mostly seriously: I don't.
+If the programme doesn't work the way I intended it, :I rewrite bits in a simpler fashion until I understand it well enough and it :works.
+For the sort of programme you were asking for, breaking things up until :they are small enough that one can understand the individual parts completely :(as I did in the solution I posted) and then composing them together really is :the best approach.
+ :
+ :If you need to debug a programme that simple, what it's telling you is that :you've written it the wrong way!

+*:L2_28
+I:Audrey Tang
+S:I think Haskell excels at everything but user base :)

+*:L2_29
+I:Audrey Tang
+S:Perl: "Easy things are easy, hard things are possible."
+ :Haskell: "Hard things are easy, the impossible just happened."

+*:L2_30
+I:Collection of "Shoot Yourself in the Foot with Haskell" S:You shoot the gun, but the bullet gets trapped in the IO monad.
+ :Couldn't match expected type 'Deer' against inferred type 'Foot'.
+ :The bullet is in the ST monad and the gun is in the IO monad, so you can't.
+ :You are perfectly fine as long as you just don't evaluate the foot.
+ :Nothing happens unless you start walking.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU